michhar/maskrcnn-python-app/README.md

 ## Credits

 * Much of the code and idea came from https://github.com/microsoft/Cognitive-Face-Python
-* Images used to train the model came from Google image search
+* The MaskRCNN code to create the package here, came from https://github.com/matterport/Mask_RCNN as well as the demo ML model.
-* The ML model in association with this repo will not be used for commercial purposes.
-It is purely for demo.